How I Create Art - The Build ProcessWoodshop NewsWoodworking

 This project started out being a built-in bookshelf, but the client decided to move the bookshelf away from the wall to create a small room behind it to be used as a meditation and message area when taking a break from work.

-rough cutting door parts to sizeAs with almost every project, I started out rough-cutting the parts to the general size, usually just a little bigger than needed, so I could let the wood move before milling and jointing to the final thickness and size.
+rough cutting door parts to sizeAs with almost every project, I started out rough-cutting the parts to the general size, usually just a little bigger than needed, so I could let the wood move before milling and joining it to the final thickness and size.

 Shop made tapering jigI used my shop-made tapering jig to cut the top and bottom rails to start the angle for the trapezoid-shaped glass accents.
 I have been thinking about getting the micro jig version.
 If anybody has one, please let me know what you think of it in the comments below.